im-deepfriedwater/jen/README.md

 ### Sum Typing

-jen allows the user to create custom types.
+jen allows the user to create custom union types.

 ```
-; This type alias can be either a string or number
+; This type sum type can be either a string or number
 type stringOrNumber string | number

-; This type alias is list of stringOrNumber
-type listStringOrNumber list stringOrNumber

 ```